prluck/Game_Of_Life_Assignment/README.md

 Thus, the cell is more likely to die when alive and more like to live when dead.
 The result is a rather strange maze-like generation system that was unexpected.
 Not sure why it works the way it does, but it's neat.
+Cells that are stable are white, black, or grey, with the shade determined by it's state's value: (white = alive, black = dead, grey = inbetween)
+Cells that are red are growing
+Cells that are blue are decaying
+The rate of growth and decay can be guite high or quite low depending on circumstances, meaning some cells will remain blue or red for lengthy periods of time.
+They aren't stable, just slowly unstable.